Experiences with Henna?

 Ladies over at the Henna for Hair forum say you can apply henna as often as you like.
-Just be aware that in some
+Just be aware that in

 cases, frequent henna users experience curl loosening.
 This hasn't happened to me so far - I just assess my hair after each henna to be sure.
 It sure has made my hair thicker though, and I welcome that.